 (2) Then head steeply down to the left, due west, along a small path clearly marked on the ground.
 You’ll reach an open area and cross a brand-new wooden footbridge.
 Signpost.

-Look out for a yellow left turn sign.
+Look out for a yellow left-turn sign.
 Climb steeply to the left along a stony path.

 (4) Cross the bridge, turn left and climb steeply to the right, following the well-marked path.

-You will arrive at another corral at Clos del Casso.
+You’ll reach another corral at Clos del Casso.

 Turn right, heading for Col de Sansa, climbing steeply up a wide, very stony path.